M0ORY/epever-upower-tracer/README.md

 Monitoring EPsolar UPower and Tracer devices from Raspberry Pi with Python via RS-485
 ===================================================

 This project was forlked from https://github.com/fatyogi/epever-upower-tracer and the driver from https://github.com/kasbert/epsolar-tracer plus some fixes I have added myself.
+My changes are only related to the Tracer side as I only have the Tracer charge controller.

 Fixes: